 Job filters on “traditional” job boards

 Firstly, you need to know that you can use the filter option on traditional job search sites.
 Those are the ones you would normally use to check out what is out there.
 Sometimes, companies place an advertisement for a job that can be or is a full-time remote position, just like they would do for any other position.
-So, we would definitely recommend going to your usual stops for job search and give it a go.
+So, we would definitely recommend going to your usual stops for a job search and giving it a go.

 When we talk about going remotely, we have to mention freelancers who have been doing this sort of thing for a while.
 We can’t write an article about remote work without mentioning the biggest communities for freelancers out there: https://www.upwork.com/, https://www.peopleperhour.com/, and https://www.fiverr.com/.
 These sites are used by individuals who create accounts and look for jobs, but also businesses of all sizes that look for a service provider.
 Whatever your interest is, you can place an ad for yourself on these sites.
 One thing to keep in mind is that these sites could take a very small percentage of your earnings.
 This is a negligible amount since the platform is free to use and you can get in front of so many eyes.